A7med7777/alx-system_engineering-devops/0x02-shell_redirections/README.md

 <br>21-reverse: Write a script that reverse its input.
 <br>22-users_and_homes: Write a script that displays all users and their home directories, sorted by users.
 <br>100-empty_casks:  a command that finds all empty files and directories in the current directory and all sub-directories.
+<br>101-gifs: a script that lists all the files with a .gif extension in the current directory and all its sub-directories.